ShihanRishad/ShihanRishad/README.md

 <div align="left">

-  ### 👀 I’m interested in Front-end, Full-stack development and app based projects.
+  ### 👀 I'm interested in Front-end, Full-stack development and app based projects.

-  ### 🌱 I’m currently learning React, Flutter and more!
+  ### 🌱 I'm currently learning React, Flutter and more!

   ### 💡 I love exploring new technologies and experimenting with creative projects.